 What are the known side effects?

-Consider your own history with mental health and whether or not your are high risk for postpartum mood and anxiety disorders.
-Consult your medical provider.
-And talk to some placenta encapsulators to gain more knowledge before you make a final decision.
+Consider your own history with mental health and whether or not your are high risk for postpartum mood and anxiety disorders or low milk supply.

 Resources: